Met Opera 2023-24 Cinema Review: Carmen

 You will be shocked, readers, to learn that the cinema HD encore of Bizet’s masterpiece from the Met was my very first Carmen.
 And you call yourself an opera blogger! you howl.
 Hold your castanets!
 Carmen is one of the most sensual operas in the repertoire, and it frankly would have been wrong for me to see it before my adolescence.
 For years, therefore, I contented myself with recordings — Magdalena Kožená and Elīna Garanča, mostly.
 The best Verdian mezzos are Eastern European, don’t ask me why.
 This year, on information that this staging was thoroughly boring, including physically, I took a leap and went to the cinema.
 The intelligence was correct where it most mattered to me, and I can confidently say that this was one of the best-sung Carmens in recent memory, and I could not have asked for a better introduction.

 Though Piotr Beczała’s voice still had a slight edge due to the bout of coronavirus that forced him to miss opening night, it fit his superb Don José.
-Considering how genial Piotr is when offstage, his characteristically committed portrayal was remarkable for its hot-blooded intensity and José’s convincing fall from a mama’s boy from a little village to a femicidal criminal who murders his ex-girlfriend with one swipe from a baseball bat.
+Considering how genial Piotr is when offstage, his characteristically committed portrayal was remarkable for its hot-blooded intensity and José’s convincing fall from a small-town mama’s boy to a femicidal criminal.
 Remarkable by any standard, really.
 There is good reason why he is perhaps the Met’s best-loved tenor.

 Angel Joy Blue nearly ran away with the show with her pristinely perfect rendition of Micaëla’s Act 3 aria, “Je dis que rien ne m’épouvante” (I say that nothing frightens me).
 I do not say perfect lightly.
 With her glowing voice and beaming smile, Angel was… well, angelic.
 The theater audience began applauding the moment she stopped singing, before the orchestra had finished playing.
 While Micaëla is often portrayed as meek and timid, Angel gave her strength by shoving a soldier away with her suitcase to escape the ill-meaning officers and helping Carmen up when Don José throws her down.